Malihabad

 Malihabad is a town and nagar panchayat in the Lucknow district of Uttar Pradesh, India.
 It is also the seat of a tehsil and a community development block of the same name.
 As of 2011, its population was 17,818, in 3,032 households.
 Malihabad is the largest of Uttar Pradesh's 14 designated mango belts and accounted for 12.5% of all mango production in the state in 2013.
-Hundreds of mango varieties are grown here, including the Chausa, Langda, Safeda, and most famously the Dasheri, the "king of mangoes", of which it is one of India's main producers and exporters.
-Mango grower and Padma Shri recipient Kaleem Ullah Khan has contributed to the popularization of Malihabad's mango industry.
+Hundreds of mango varieties are grown here, including the Chausa, Langda, Safeda, and most famously the Dasheri, the "king of mangoes" of which it is one of India's main producers and exporters.
+Mango grower and Padma Shri recipient Haji Kaleem Ullah Khan has contributed to the popularization of Malihabad's mango industry.

 Malihabad is also a centre of chikan embroidery work.

 Malihabad has two slum areas called Joshin Tola (pop.
 475) and Basti Dhanwant Rai (pop.
 589), with 5.97% of the town's population living in them.

 Neighbouring places include Garhi Sanjar Khan to the west and Bakhtiyarnagar to the south.

 Geography

 Malihabad is located at 6.92°N 80.72°E. It has an average elevation of 128 metres (419 feet).The main areas in Malihabad are Mirzaganj, Syedwara, Chaudrana and Kewalhar.
-And Malihabad major people belong to the rural area and there are most probably 187 village and 67 gram panchayat also included under the tahsheel of Malihabad.
+And Malihabad's major population belongs to the rural areas and there are most probably 187 villages and 67 gram panchayats also included under the tahsheel of Malihabad.

 History

-According to some scholars, Malihabad's name came from Shaikh Malih, a relative of Shaikh Abdul Rahim, settled during the time of Akbar.
-Malihabad may have come under Muslim rule as early as the reign of Muhammad Bakhtiyar Khilji, who invaded Awadh in 1202.
+According to some reliable sources, Malihabad was originally known by a different name."

+Asmat Malihabadi, founder of Josh Academy and a relative informed that perhaps Malihabad is named after Qazi Maleeh (their descendants still reside in Malihabad) whose mazar or grave is at Dudhiya Shareef, a burial ground of those with a refined soul.